- Julian Talbot

 <Downloadable MS Office Templates are at the bottom of the page>

 I'm a fan of straightforward documents.
 Especially when you want people to take action.
-Fifty page procedures rarely get followed - or even read.
-The following however, is an example of a risk management procedure which addresses six main areas:
+Fifty-page procedures rarely get followed - or even read.
+The following, however, is an example of a risk management procedure that addresses six main areas:

 RISK MANAGEMENT PROCEDURE

 This procedure provides information for all personnel who are responsible for risk management.